 Australian Taxation Office

-- The taxpayer makes the contribution for themselves to a complying or non-complying superannuation fund.
+- The fund is a non-resident non-complying superannuation fund.

 The flow of funds

 The tax mischief

 Non-complying funds that generate tax concessions even greater than those provided to complying funds by Parliament create a tax mischief as these funds avoid contributions tax and surcharge even though there is a clear policy intent on what must be paid.

 The concessions claimed include deductibility of the contributions, no tax or surcharge in the hands of the fund, no age-based limits, no impact from reasonable benefits limits and no FBT liability.
 The end benefit is said to be tax free on withdrawal at any time.
 In extreme examples, any amount of income can be completely washed of tax.

 Our legal perspective:

 The Commissioner's view is that, depending on the facts, one or more of the following applies: